 Dr. Atkins is also an international authority in the management of patients with either melanoma or kidney cancer.
 He edits the melanoma, kidney cancer and immunotherapy sections for UpToDate®, the universally available on-line medical textbook and is co-editor of the fifth and 6th editions of the textbook Cutaneous Melanoma.
 He serves on the Board of the Directors and co-chairs the Scientific Advisory Council of the Melanoma Research Foundation and Chair of the Melanoma Research Alliance Medical Advisory Panel and is a past member of the nominating committee for the American Society of Clinical Oncology and the NIH Recombinant DNA Advisory Council and a past president of the Society for the Immunotherapy of Cancer.
 He has published over 500 scientific and review articles, co-edited 5 books and given over 700 lectures worldwide.

+Dr. Atkins is board certified in internal medicine and medical oncology.
 For over 30 years, Dr. Atkins has treated patients with advanced melanoma and kidney cancers.
-He believes too many patients follow the initial advice they receive, which is often not the best advice.
-He encourages patients to seek a second opinion from himâ as he sees these conditions on a regular basis, and can ensure the most advanced therapies.
-Dr. Atkins’ approach with patients is to always focus on a cure, utilizing novel therapies like immune therapy.
-With many new treatments available-and even better ones in developmentâpatients have the opportunity for long-term disease-free survival, even if they have very advanced disease.
-Dr. Atkins served in multiple leadership positions at Dana Farber/Harvard Cancer Center in Boston, before moving to Washington, DC, two years ago.
+He believes that too many patients follow the initial advice they receive which frequently is outdated and could lead to inferior outcomes.
+He encourages patients to seek a second opinion from experts such as himself to establish a comprehensive treatment plan before starting therapy so as to maximize their chances of receiving the optimal approach to their disease including being eligible for cutting edge clinical trials.
+Dr. Atkins’ approach to patients is to always focus on the opportunities for cure, utilizing novel therapies like immune therapy and the timely integration of a multidisciplinary care.
+With the many new treatments available-and even better ones in development, even patients with widely metastatic disease have the opportunity for long-term disease-free and subsequent treatment-free survival enabling patients to return to the precancer lives.